Grieving While Leading: The Inner and Outer Expression of Loss in Business

 Grief does not pause for your launch calendar.
 It does not care about your content plan, your new offer, or the collaboration you worked months to secure.
 It arrives when it arrives.
 And most entrepreneurs have no idea how to meet it.

-And in business, most entrepreneurs are grieving something quietly.
-But very few of us are mourning, because the online world rarely gives us permission to.
+In business, most entrepreneurs are grieving something quietly.
+But very few are mourning, because the online world rarely gives permission to.

 • Losing a version of yourself you once relied on